devikarajeevan/congestion-simulator/README.md

 - Volumes must be non-negative integers; the array must contain exactly 24 values, one per hour, with index 0 representing midnight as specified.
 - When multiple hours tie for peak or quietest, the implementation picks the first occurrence in array order (hour 0 wins ties).
 This wasn't specified and is a reasonable default.
 - The shift always moves volume from the single peak hour to the single quietest hour, even if they're adjacent or otherwise unusual — no special-casing was added for edge cases like the peak and quiet hour being the same (which can only happen with constant volumes across the day).
-- No authentication, deployment config, or persistence was added, per the assignment's explicit instruction to skip these.

 ## What I'd Do With More Time